Plan Change 5 - Hanmer Springs design standards

 What happens next?

-- All submitters have the right to appeal the decision to the Environment Court.
+- Any submitter has a right to appeal the decision to the Environment Court.

 Please contact Nicola Kirby on 03 314 0058 or email@example.com